no1s1labs/no1s1/contracts/README.md

 # no1s1 Smart Contracts

-This repository contains the smart contracts used for the no1s1 prototype.
+This repository contains the smart contracts for the no1s1 prototype.
 The different contracts are described below.
-The newest contract version used for the prototype is V2.
+The newest contract version currently used for the prototype is V2.

 <!-- Describe where live contracts are deployed. -->